jharwell/sierra/docs/src/faq.rst

 #.
 Q: SIERRA hangs during stage {3,4}--why?

-   A: The most likely cause is that not all runs generated outputs which resulted in ``.csv`` files of the same shape when read into SIERRA.
-E.g., for ``.csv`` file outputs, not all ``.csv`` files with the same name in the output directory for each run had the same number of rows and columns.
-SIERRA does not sanitize run outputs before processing them, and relies ``.csv`` files of the same shape when processing results for generating statistics.
+   A: The most likely cause is that not all runs generated outputs which resulted in CSV files of the same shape when read into SIERRA.
+E.g., for CSV file outputs, not all CSV files with the same name in the output directory for each run had the same number of rows and columns.
+SIERRA does not sanitize run outputs before processing them, and relies CSV files of the same shape when processing results for generating statistics.
 Depending on the nature of the inconsistency, you may see a crash, or you may see it hang indefinitely as it waits for a sub-process which crashed to finish.

 #.
 Q: SIERRA fails to run on my HPC environment?

    A: The most likely reason is that you don't have the necessary environment variables set up--see :ref:`ln-sierra-exec-env-hpc` for details on what is required.

 #.
 Q: SIERRA doesn't generate any graphs during stage4/the graph I'm interested
    is not there.

-   A: SIERRA matches the stem of an output ``.csv`` file with the stem in a ``.yaml`` configuration file; if these are not the same, then no graph will be generated.
-You can run SIERRA with ``--log-level=TRACE`` to during stage 4 to see which graphs it is generating, and which it is not because the necessary source ``.csv`` file does not exist.
+   A: SIERRA matches the stem of an output CSV file with the stem in a ``.yaml`` configuration file; if these are not the same, then no graph will be generated.
+You can run SIERRA with ``--log-level=TRACE`` to during stage 4 to see which graphs it is generating, and which it is not because the necessary source CSV file does not exist.
 This is usually enough to identify the culprit.

 #.
 Q: Stage 3 takes a very long time--why?